fortelex/hiveline/routing/otp.md

 - Select Inspect - Data
 - Click on download data

+We plan to automate this process in the future.

 ### Pushing to database

 You can push the data to the database using the `otp_reader.py` script.
 See [here](../mongo/readme.md) to set up the database.

-- Put the csv file in the `otp/delay_statistics` folder.
+- Put the csv file in the `routing/delay_statistics` folder.
 Rename it to either the operator name that is used in the GTFS file or the [special key](#special-key-average) "average.csv".
-- Run `python otp/otp_reader.py`
+- Run `python routing/otp_reader.py`

 Now the data is in the database (collection `delay_statistics`) and ready to use in the OTP interface.